ab-noori/Hello-Rails-Backend/README.md

 ## 🔗 Frontend Link <a name="documentation"></a>
-  > _My [Hello-React-Frontend](https://github.com/ab-noori/Hello-React-Frontend) code is stored in a separate repository and is built using ruby on rails.
-The backend is responsible for processing data and handling API requests from the front end.
-To access our backend code, please click on the provided link below._
+  > _My [Hello-React-Frontend](https://github.com/ab-noori/Hello-React-Frontend) code is built using React and Redux and is hosted on a separate repository.
+The front end handles the user interface and integrates with my backend API to retrieve and display data.
+To access our backend code, please click [here](https://github.com/ab-noori/Hello-React-Frontend)._

 ## 🛠 Built With <a name="built-with"></a>